Champion Green's mowing and watering instructions

 Other Important notes:

-• Spring Watering & Weed Control: Over watering and/or early season watering in addition to excessive rain, will defeat the pre emerge weed control!
-Customer will not know the effects of over watering until the weed fest that will ensue in June/July.
-Many customers will feel like the first warm day in spring that somehow water needed.
+Spring Watering & Weed Control: Over watering and/or early season watering in addition to excessive rain, will defeat the pre-emergent weed control!
+Customers will not know the effects of over watering until the weed fest that will ensue in June/July.
+Many customers will feel like the first warm day in spring that somehow water is needed.
 It does NOT.
 If you are unsure what the watering schedule should be, please refer to our watering chart.

 For a copy of the Mowing Instructions and Watering Chart, contact our office by phone (706) 275-8181 or by email info@champion-green.com